Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Introduction

-To address this challenge, we propose \textbf{SP}arse \textbf{E}xpert \textbf{S}ynchronization (SPES), a memory-efficient, decentralized training paradigm tailored for MoE-based LLMs, as illustrated in the right panel of Fig.~\ref{fig:framework_comparison}.
+To address this challenge, we propose \textbf{SP}arse \textbf{E}xpert \textbf{S}ynchronization (SPES), a memory-efficient, decentralized training paradigm tailored for MoE-based LLMs, as shown in the right panel of Fig.~\ref{fig:framework_comparison}.
 Compared to dense models, MoE models are inherently well-suited for decentralized environments, as each expert can be managed independently, enabling finer-grained training and resource management.
 In SPES, each node is responsible for training a distinct subset of experts, while keeping the remaining experts frozen during local updates.
-This design substantially reduces the memory requirement per node, since each node only needs to maintain the gradients and optimizer states for the experts assigned to it \footnote{Note that optimizer states and gradients typically dominate the static memory footprint (excluding activations) in model training.
-For example, AdamW~\citep{loshchilov2017decoupled} can consume up to 75\% of the total static memory usage.}.
+This design substantially reduces the memory requirement, since each node only needs to maintain the gradients and optimizer states for the experts assigned to it \footnote{Note that optimizer states and gradients typically dominate the static memory footprint (excluding activations) in model training.
+For example, AdamW~\citep{loshchilov2017decoupled} can account for up to 75\% of static memory.}.
 All nodes periodically synchronize their trained experts with peers, ensuring continuous knowledge sharing across the network.
 By eliminating the need to transmit the entire model weights, this sparse synchronization approach substantially reduces communication overhead and enables efficient knowledge exchange between nodes.
-A challenge in this sparse training regime is the limited token utilization of individual experts, as each expert is trained on only a subset of the total training tokens, which can slow down model convergence.
-To address this issue, we introduce an expert-merging warm-up strategy: in the early stages of training, we periodically merge each expert with its most similar peers in a weighted average manner, accelerating the knowledge acquisition of each expert.
+A challenge in this sparse training regime is the limited token utilization of individual experts.
+Since each expert is updated using only a subset of the total training tokens, it receives insufficient training signal to develop robust foundational representations.
+To address this issue, we introduce an expert-merging warm-up strategy: in the early stages of training, we periodically merge each expert with its most similar peers in a weighted average manner, improving the knowledge sharing across experts.